microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/v1.0/docs/Microsoft.Graph.Identity.Governance.md

 The user who created the workflow.

 ### [Get-MgIdentityGovernanceLifecycleWorkflowDeletedItemWorkflowExecutionScope](Get-MgIdentityGovernanceLifecycleWorkflowDeletedItemWorkflowExecutionScope.md)
-The unique identifier of the Azure AD identity that last modified the workflow object.
+The unique identifier of the Microsoft Entra identity that last modified the workflow object.

 ### [Get-MgIdentityGovernanceLifecycleWorkflowDeletedItemWorkflowLastModifiedBy](Get-MgIdentityGovernanceLifecycleWorkflowDeletedItemWorkflowLastModifiedBy.md)
-The unique identifier of the Azure Active Directory identity that last modified the workflow.
+The unique identifier of the Microsoft Entra identity that last modified the workflow.

 ### [Get-MgIdentityGovernanceLifecycleWorkflowDeletedItemWorkflowRun](Get-MgIdentityGovernanceLifecycleWorkflowDeletedItemWorkflowRun.md)
 Read the properties and relationships of a run object.